FedEx Corporation (FDX) is ready for next Episode as it posted an annual sales of 93,512 M - News Daemon

 Technical Analysis of FedEx Corporation (FDX)

-The latest stats from [FedEx Corporation, FDX] show that its last 5-days average volume of 1.1 million was inferior to 2.0 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 77.07%.
-Additionally, its Average True Range was 4.16.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 1.29 million.
+That was inferior than the volume of 1.98 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 24.84%.
+Additionally, its Average True Range was 4.34.

 FedEx Corporation (NYSE: FDX) Key Stats